-Dom Phillips and Bruno Pereira: Suspect admits burying bodies of Amazon pair, Brazil police say
+Dom Phillips and Bruno Pereira: Suspect admits shooting missing Amazon pair, Brazil police say

 - Published

-Brazilian police say a suspect has confessed to burying the bodies of British journalist Dom Phillips and indigenous expert Bruno Pereira.
+Brazilian police say a suspect has confessed to shooting British journalist Dom Phillips and indigenous expert Bruno Pereira.

-Detective Eduardo Fontes said the suspect had taken investigators to a site where human remains were dug up.
+Detective Eduardo Fontes said the man, Amarildoda Costa de Oliveira, took investigators to a site where human remains were dug up.

-The update came at a police press conference currently under way in Manaus.
+Two suspects, Amarildo and Oseney da Costa de Oliveira, have been arrested so far.
+They are reportedly brothers.

-The police said they expect to carry out further arrests.
+Police said they expect to carry out further arrests.

 Mr Phillips, 57, and Mr Pereira, 41, went missing in a remote part of the Amazon rainforest on 5 June.